 When $ln_dynzad_zts = true$, a split-explicit time stepping with 5 sub-timesteps is used on the vertical advection term.
-This option can be useful when the value of the timestep is limited by vertical advection [?].
+This option can be useful when the value of the timestep is limited by vertical advection [Lemarié et al. 2015].
 Note that in this case, a similar split-explicit time stepping should be used on vertical advection of tracer to ensure a better stability, an option which is only available with a TVD scheme (see $ln_traadv_tvd_zts$ in §5.1.2).